Updated: Mar 1

 Vitamin E. Another fat-soluble vitamin that provides antioxidant benefits to the body, plays a role in the body’s inflammatory response.
 Diets low in vitamin E may lead to a reduced response to infection.
 Where to get it: avocado, sunflower seeds, almonds, spinach, olive oil.

 Several other nutrients support the strength of your immune system as well, including B-vitamins, vitamins C, D, and K, zinc, iron, selenium, copper, omega-3 fatty acids, and phytonutrients.
 Getting all of these nutrients is possible when you consume a diet that contains a wide variety of foods, especially containing fresh vegetables and fruits.

 And while you’re arming your immune system with good nutrition, you may want to consider what may weaken your defenses.
 Remember, your GI tract is one line of defense against invaders, and things like alcohol and Non-Steroidal Anti-Inflammatory Drugs (NSAIDs) such as ibuprofen and aspirin, can weaken that defense.

 Unfortunately, we are human, and no matter how well we eat, we are still susceptible to infection.
 If you do get sick, be sure to continue hydrating with at least 64 fl. oz. of water each day.
 And do not skip the sleep!
 Please give yourself at least seven hours of sleep each night.
-(I recommend you sleep 7-9 hours regularly as well.)
+(I recommend 7-9 hours regularly, as a rule.)
 If your appetite is all good, apply all of the above!
 And if you sense something is really off, visit your doctor!